ROCm/composable_kernel/docs/dockerhub.rst

 -------------------------------------

 To make things simpler, and bring Composable Kernel and its dependencies together, docker images can be found on `Docker Hub <https://hub.docker.com/r/rocm/composable_kernel>`_.
-Docker images provide a complete image of the OS, the composable kernel library, and its dependencies in a single downloadable file.
+Docker images provide a complete image of the OS, the Composable Kernel library, and its dependencies in a single downloadable file.

 Refer to `Docker Overview <https://docs.docker.com/get-started/overview/>`_ for more information on Docker images and containers.